 So the solution starts with getting that message out – as well as people taking the time to research what their own community requires them to do with their unwanted electronics.

-Is it Illegal to Throw Away Electronics in the Trash?
+Is it Illegal to Throw Away Computers?

 Computers and mobile devices are constantly becoming obsolete.
 With so many new devices flooding the markets, what do we do with all of these older devices?
 That’s not to mention tablets, desktops, and laptops.
 Technology is advancing rapidly.
 Each year we generate around 40 million tons of electronic waste worldwide.
 That’s like throwing away over 69 million laptops a day.
 That’s why it’s so important to ensure that the waste we generate does not end up in landfills.
 Especially since it may be illegal.